Naturhistoriska/NRM-ptemplate/README.md

-# ptemplate - A project template
+# NRM-ptemplate - A project template for sequencing projects at NRM

-- Last modified: tor jan 25, 2024  12:17
+- Last modified: tis mar 26, 2024  04:03
 - Sign: JN

 Inspired by [A Quick Guide to Organizing Computational Biology